-1. Transportation Disadvantaged
+Transportation Disadvantaged

 In 1989, the Florida Legislature enacted Chapter 427, Florida Statutes which established the Transportation Disadvantaged Program.
 The purpose of this program is to improve transportation services to low-income individuals, elderly individuals, persons with disabilities and children at risk.
 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area is the designated official planning agency for this program in Alachua County.
-It appointed a Transportation Disadvantaged.
+It appointed a Transportation Disadvantaged Coordinating Board in Alachua County to identify the needs of the transportation disadvantaged.
 The transportation planning program must seek out and consider the needs of people who are underserved by existing transportation systems, including, but not limited to low-income and minority households.